andr3w6826/power-outage-analysis/README.md

 ### Missingness Dependency:

-#### **Is DEMAND.LOSS.MW NMAR?**
+#### **Is `DEMAND.LOSS.MW` NMAR?**

 The column is missing 857 times out of approximately 1457 observations, meaning that nearly 58% of the data in this column is missing.
-To determine if the missingness is Not Missing At Random (NMAR), I will test this column against the columns `CUSTOMERS.AFFECTED` and `TOTAL.SALES`
+To determine if the missingness is NMAR or MAR, I will test this column against the columns `CUSTOMERS.AFFECTED` and `OUTAGE.DURATION`

+##### `DEMAND.LOSS.MW` vs `CUSTOMERS.AFFECTED`

+First, I examine the distribution of customers affected when demand loss is missing and not missing.

+Null Hypothesis: The distribution of customers affected is the same when demand loss is missing versus not missing.

+Alternate Hypothesis:  The distribution of customers affected is not the same when demand loss is missing versus not missing.

+<iframe
+  src="assets/missing1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 # Hypothesis Testing
 # Framing a Prediction Problem